-Partnerships across government agencies are critical to HiAP but engaging other kinds of community stakeholders and residents is vital to ensure that efforts are aligned with community needs.
-Other kinds of stakeholders who may be important for promoting HiAP are civic groups, local coalitions, trade unions, faith-based organizations, school boards, and planning boards.
-One-on-one discussions, community meetings, forums, focus groups, and formal or informal advisory groups can foster community stakeholder engagement.
-The HiAP Guide for State and Local Governments highlights the importance of meeting people "where they are" to encourage public participation, such as regularly attending church group, parent group, and other existing meetings.
-Similarly, social marketing strategies may be used to community engagement.
+Partnerships across government agencies are critical to HiAP, but engaging other kinds of community stakeholders and residents is vital to ensure that efforts are aligned with community needs.
+Other kinds of stakeholders that may be important for promoting HiAP include civic groups, local coalitions, trade unions, faith-based organizations, school boards, and planning boards, to name a few.
+Community stakeholder engagement can be fostered through one-on-one discussions, community meetings, forums, and focus groups, as well as formal or informal advisory groups.
+The HiAP Guide highlights the importance of meeting people "where they are" to encourage public participation, such as visiting regular meetings of church groups, parent groups, and other existing meetings.
+Similarly, social marketing strategies may be used to communicate simple, concise key messages to create awareness, common language, and community engagement.
 Additional outreach and engagement strategies discussed in Section 4 are directly applicable to HiAP.
 Readers are referred to the Community Toolbox (http://ctb.ku.edu/en) for guidance in this area.